TV Tropes Needs Your Help

 - Comes across increasingly as this in Season 8, acting like an older brother towards Charlie and Kevin and being very protective towards Krissy, being downright furious when he discovers that she's hunting again.

-- 10-Minute Retirement: In 2x20, Dean wants so badly to stay in his Wish!Verse, even after he realises that Alt!Sam can't stand him.
+- 10-Minute Retirement: In "What Is and What Should Never Be," Dean wants so badly to stay in his Wish!Verse, even after he realizes that Alt!Sam can't stand him.
 But the call knows where he lives and after a heartbreaking scene at his father's grave, he's back in as the Tragic Hero.

-- In 4x06, Dean contracts a ghost sickness that makes him terrified of everything and decides to stop hunting life.
+- In "Yellow Fever," Dean contracts a ghost sickness that makes him terrified of everything and he decides to stop hunting.
 Of course, in the end, he's cured.

 - Thicker Than Water: With his brother Sam, to obsessive and co-dependent levels.